-Young carers are children who look after someone in their family who has an illness, a disability, a mental health problem or a substance misuse problem, taking on an inappropriate caring role ie. practical and/or emotional caring responsibilities that would normally be expected of an adult and which have a detrimental effect on the young carer.
+Young carers are children who look after someone in their family who has a physical or mental illness, a disability or a substance misuse problem, taking on an inappropriate caring role ie. practical and/or emotional caring responsibilities that would normally be expected of an adult and which have a detrimental effect on the young carer.

 There is nationwide guidance on support for Young Carers issued by Directors for Children’s Services and Adult Social Services.
 In summary this says: